IFA Inspects 1291 Food Outlets, Issues Fines Worth Rs 2.8 Mln - UrduPoint

 IFA Inspects 1291 Food Outlets, Issues Fines Worth Rs 2.8 Mln

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Apr, 2024) Deputy Director Operations (DDO) of Islamabad Food Authority (IFA) Dr Tahira Saddique on Friday sharing a monthly report of the authority said that the authority inspected 1291 food outlets and imposed fines of Rs 2.8 million on errant shopkeepers found flouting regulations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Apr, 2024) Deputy Director Operations (DDO) of Islamabad Food Authority (IFA), Dr. Tahira Saddique, while sharing a monthly report of the authority, stated that the authority inspected 1,291 food outlets and imposed fines totaling Rs 2.8 million on errant shopkeepers found flouting regulations.

 Talking to APP, she said that with an unwavering commitment to quality assurance, the authority's latest report underscored its relentless pursuit of adherence to food safety standards across the Federal Capital.